adsabs/adsabs.github.io/_includes/_ambassador_bios/Angeles.md

 <img src="{{ site.baseurl }}/about/ambassador/img/2026-Angeles.png" width="200" alt="Headshot of Alvin Angeles" style="float: left; margin: 4px 10px 0px 15px; border: 1px solid #000000;">

-Alvin Angeles is a heliophysicist exploring turbulence in the solar wind and is a passionate steward of the scientific community.
-Alvin strives to advance science through discovery and advocacy in public policy.
+Alvin Angeles is a Heliophysics PhD candidate at the University of New Hampshire.
+His research focuses on investigating and characterizing small-scale magnetic field turbulence in the solar wind in order to better understand energy dissipation mechanisms.
+Alvin is passionate about advancing science education and advocacy.
+In undergrad, he spent time volunteering at the Denver Museum of Nature and Science, as well as serving as a campus space ambassador.
+In 2021, he earned his B.A. in Astronomy and Astrophysics from the University of Colorado Boulder.
+Following graduation, he worked for a nonprofit organization, The Space Foundation, where he helped to create and teach space-based curriculum.
+After starting his PhD in the fall of 2022, he has been active as the co-chair and then chair of the American Geophysical Union Solar and Aeronomy’s Student Advisory Committee.

 <div style="clear: both; margin-bottom: 40px;"></div>